PROFESSIONS, VOCATIONS, AND BUSINESSES

-(10) In the event the state athletic commission’s debt owed to the bureau of occupational licenses exceeds two hundred thousand dollars ($200,000), the commission’s operations will be suspended, including issuance of licenses and permits.
-In order for the commission’s operations to be reinstated all outstanding debt owed to the bureau of occupational licenses must be paid in full.
+(10) In the event the state athletic commission’s debt owed to the division of occupational and professional licenses exceeds two hundred thousand dollars ($200,000), the commission’s operations will be suspended, including issuance of licenses and permits.
+In order for the commission’s operations to be reinstated all outstanding debt owed to the division of occupational and professional licenses must be paid in full.

 [(54-411) 54-409, added 1992, ch.
 229, sec.
 2, p.
 682; am. and redesig.
 2004, ch.
 385, sec.
 11, p.
 1155; am.
 2007, ch.
 149, sec.
 8, p.
 451; am.
 2008, ch.
 113, sec.
 1, p.
 317; am.
 2009, ch.
 93, sec.
 7, p.
 276; am.
 2010, ch.
 311, sec.
 5, p.
 836; am.
 2013, ch.
 345, sec.
 2, p.
 931; am.
 2022, ch.
 94, sec.
 11, p.
 291.]